priyanshurav/get-text-indices/README.md

 # Usage

-The first argument is the string to search in, the second argument is the string to search in the first argument, the third argument is the multiple, when set to true it will return an array of multiple matches, if set to false, it will return an array with a single object containing the first search result, and the fourth argument, which is optional is the options object, in the option you can specify if you want a case-sensitive search or not, by default case-sensitivity is on.
+The first argument is the string to search in, the second argument is the string to search in the first argument, the third argument is the multiple, by default it is set to false, when set to true it will return an array of multiple matches, if set to false, it will return an array with a single object containing the first search result, and the fourth argument, which is optional is the options object, in the option you can specify if you want a case-sensitive search or not, by default case-sensitivity is on.

 ```javascript
 const { getTextIndices } = require('get-text-indices');